adrian2793/hydrogen/docs/readme.md

 Visit the **Creator Dashboard**, click the **Navigation** icon in the top left hand corner to open the dashboard menu, then click **My Extensions**.
 Once there, tap on the **Invite Only** tab and just click **Install** or **Add** after you have found the version you like and want to use for your channel.

 > [!TIP]
-> Add the latest Version of Hydrogen
+> Use the latest Version of Hydrogen to be up to date when new features arrive